daddevv/TypingTowers/README.md

 - Shared FIFO queue manager processes words letter-by-letter, with jam/back-pressure mechanics.
 - HUD displays queue, cooldowns, resources, and tower selection overlays.
 - The HUD also shows the last word's accuracy and completion time.
+- Rolling WPM for the last 30 seconds is displayed beneath word stats.
 - Title screen, pre-game setup, and save/load systems are in place.
 - Tech trees and skill trees are loaded from YAML and can be navigated and unlocked via keyboard.
 - See `docs/REQUIREMENTS.md` for the full feature scaffold.